sigp/lighthouse/book/src/installation.md

 ## System Requirements

-Lighthouse is able to run on most low to mid-range consumer hardware, but will perform best when provided with ample system resources.
-The following system requirements are for running a beacon node and a validator client with a modest number of validator keys (less than 100).
+Before [The Merge](https://ethereum.org/en/roadmap/merge/), Lighthouse is able to run on its own with low to mid-range consumer hardware, but will perform best when provided with ample system resources.

+After [The Merge](https://ethereum.org/en/roadmap/merge/) on 15<sup>th</sup> September 2022, it is necessary to run Lighthouse together with an execution client ([Nethermind](https://nethermind.io/), [Besu](https://www.hyperledger.org/use/besu), [Erigon](https://github.com/ledgerwatch/erigon),[Geth](https://geth.ethereum.org/)).
+The following system requirements listed are therefore for running a Lighthouse beacon node combined with an execution client , and a validator client with a modest number of validator keys (less than 100).
-## Minimum

-* Dual-core CPU, 2015 or newer
-* 8 GB RAM
-* 256 GB solid state storage
-* 10 Mb/s download, 5 Mb/s upload broadband connection

-## Recommended
+## Recommended system requirements

-* Quad-core AMD Ryzen, Intel Broadwell, ARMv8 or newer
+* CPU: Quad-core AMD Ryzen, Intel Broadwell, ARMv8 or newer
-* 16 GB RAM
+* Memory: 16 GB RAM
-* 512 GB solid state storage
+* Storage: 2 TB solid state storage
-* 100 Mb/s download, 20 Mb/s upload broadband connection
+* Network: 100 Mb/s download, 20 Mb/s upload broadband connection